 6. There was the incident of the American women being murdered last year, but she wandered off on a location that was quite isolated and unfortunatelty met the wrong person.
 Stick to common paths.

-2. Never give your phone number - even the cute waiter (she'll only get sms of love, which at 20 she may fall for, then you might end up with a daughter living in Turkey - u won't want that :-) about 6 years ago
+2. Never give your phone number - even the cute waiter (she'll only get sms of love, which at 20 she may fall for, then you might end up with a daughter living in Turkey - u won't want that :-) over 6 years ago

 Ditto everything Leeann says.
 Turkey is probably the one country I wouldn't worry about either of my daughters travelling alone to.
 My youngest travelled to Izmir last year alone, stayed in a hostel and had a ball.
 As long as she know the dangers as Leeann has pointed out and follows the rules for women alone ANYWHERE, then she should be ok.

 I know you're going to worry; you wouldn't be a normal mum if you didn't, but you can keep in touch with her using the wifi hotspots.
 Perhaps make an arrangement to either skype of FaceTime to keep in touch.
 Sleep well during her holiday.
-You'll need one when she returns! about 6 years ago
+You'll need one when she returns! over 6 years ago